DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide-zoho.md

 <hr>
 <h4 id="stage-report" class="pt-6-m mb-3 text-primary">The Stage is not correct on the report<a class="header-link" href="#stage-report" title="Permalink"><span class="sr-only">Permalink</span><i class="fas fa-link"></i></a></h4>

-<p>The Stage property in HubSpot can be modified.
+<p>The Stage property in Zoho can be modified.
 Ensure that the internal name for lost opportunities includes the string "lost" and for won opportunities, it includes the string "won".
 Note that sometimes the internal name might be a number, which is the standard when the stage is created.</p>

 <p class="text-center"><img src="/assets/images/trouble7.png" alt="troubleshooting" class="mt-5 w-50 border border-3 border-primary rounded rounded-3"></p>